Discover Valdez: Two-Day Road Trip Including Worthington Glacier and Wrangell St Elias National Park

 Attractions | Bridal Veil Falls

-The first scenic spot you will pass by on the Richardson Highway out of Valdez is Bridal Veil Falls, which is about 18 miles away from Valdez, and you will never fail to find it because it is right on the road.
-In summer, when the weather is good, you can climb the Keystone Canyon Pack Trail, which is about 2.6 miles away.
-In winter, this waterfall freezes and becomes a sacred place for ice climbing.
-Every year, Ice Climbing Festival is held here.
+The first notable sight on Richardson Highway out of Valdez is Bridal Veil Falls, about 18 miles away.
+It's impossible to miss as it’s right by the road.
+In summer, you can hike the Keystone Canyon Pack Trail, a 2.6-mile trail adjacent to the falls.
+In winter, the falls freeze, becoming a haven for ice climbing, with an annual Ice Climbing Festival held there.

 Attractions | Worthington Glacier